Starting and registering an association

 The VAT reimbursement scheme is a subsidy scheme where voluntary organisations can apply for reimbursement for VAT which they have paid on purchases of goods and services.
 The Norwegian Gaming and Foundation Authority is responsible for the scheme.

-Registration in the Register of Norwegian NGOs can be done either at the same time as the foundation is registered or at a later date.
+Registration in the Register of Norwegian NGOs can be done when registering the association or later.

 How long does it take?

-The Brønnøysund Register Centre's case processing times vary during the year.
+The Brønnøysund Register Centre's case processing times vary through the year.

 How much does it cost?